Australians leave homes as heat, winds escalate fire danger

 “The grass on the oval is very short so there’s nothing to carry a strong fire,” he said.
 “So that’s a survival option, basically.
 A patch of grass.
 And if that happened, we’d have trucks and sprinklers going and hoses going, wetting people down.
 But I would hate it to come to that.
 Anything but that.”

-Temperatures in the threatened area were expected to reach into the mid-40s Celsius (more than 110 degrees Fahrenheit) on Friday, and conditions remained tinder dry.
+Temperatures in parts of the fire-threatened area reached around 40 degrees Celsius (104 degrees Fahrenheit) on Friday, and conditions remained tinder dry.

 The wildfire disaster has focused many Australians on how the nation adapts to climate change.
-Morrison has come under blistering criticism for downplaying the need for his government to address climate change, which experts say helps supercharge the blazes.
+Morrison has come under criticism for downplaying the need for his government to address climate change, which experts say helps supercharge the blazes.
+On Friday, thousands of protesters gathered in cities across Australia to call for action on climate change and demand that Morrison be ousted.

 Asked on Friday whether he expected fire emergencies of the same magnitude to become more common in the future with climate change, Morrison did not give a direct answer.